Mike3rd/mturko_vercel/content/page/toby.md

 (Left 10)

-> KABLAM!
-The sky lit up KA-POW!
+> KABLAM-KABOOM-KAPOP!
+The sky lit up bright.
-Toby tucked his tail and went "HOW-WOL!"
+Toby tucked his tail and shook in fright.
-Fireworks bloomed like flowers of fright,
+Fireworks boomed like cannons of doom,
-He dove for the bushes— out of sight!
+He dove for the bushes— way out of sight!

+> KABLAM-KABOOM-KAPOP!
+The sky lit up bright.
+Toby tucked his tail and shook in fright.
+Fireworks barked like angry hounds—
+He belly-crawled to undergrounds!

+> KABLAM-KABOOM-KAPOP!
+The sky lit up bright.
+Toby tucked his tail and shook in fright.
+His paws went slippy, his ears went flap—
+Now he’s wearing that bush as a scaredy-cap!

+Why it works:
+Physical comedy (bush stuck on his head).
+"Scaredy-cap" = instantly visual.

 Illustration: